jopator/teran_2026_coswat_reservoirs/README.md

 ### `exes/`

 Contains the compiled SWAT+ executable used in this study (swatplus-61.0.2.11-coswatv1.5-ifx-lin_x86_64`).
-It is a binary to be used in a Linux system.
+It is a binary to be used in a Linux system.\
+The source code can be obtained at the official SWAT+ repository provided above.
+The source code already includes additions made in this study, and can be compiled for other operative systems.

 ---